When you're running an enterprise business, your options for branding are nearly endless.

 Music plays a big part of your branding success.
 Tapping into the power of big data could help you to get the control you need to ensure that your brand is supported musically, no matter where your customers may go.

-Data, Analytics, and Music
+Data, Analytics & Music

 Intuitively, you know that a data-driven approach can help you to understand how music is being applied in all of your enterprise locations.
-Your CEO probably understands that too.

 In an article published in CIO, the authors suggest that successful companies will harness the power of data to help them achieve business objectives.
 That's an opinion supported in polls done of both CEOs and IT managers.
 When it comes to control, we all need data.